 Another option for cleaning leather is to take a damp cloth, wipe it across moisturizing soap and lather the leather.
 Don’t rinse – buff for a nice shine.

 Remember: When removing spots from leather, always test any cleaning method on an out-of-the-way spot first.

 One tip for removing spots from leather is to dip a cotton swab into rubbing alcohol and rub the spot.
 This can work for removing ink spots as well.
 If this doesn’t work, you can use non-oily cuticle remover.
 (Note: That is cuticle remover, not nail-polish remover.)
 Leave it on overnight and wipe it off with a damp cloth.

-To remove normal spots from leather, use the following Royal homemade recipe:
+To remove normal spots from leather:

 1 part lemon juice